For over 30 years this proven wind-powered air compressor has been manufactured and used by the Amish.

 Air dryers should always be used in line between the air storage tank and air powered equipment.

-With their commercial grade durability of air powered tools and equipment, factories and auto body shops have used air power for decades.
+With their commercial grade durability of air-powered tools and equipment, factories and auto body shops have used air power for decades.
 (Air powered tools and equipment can be much noisier than electric motors)

-Depending on the cubic feet per minute (CFMs) the tools and appliances use will determine the size of compressor and storage capacity that will be needed.
+Depending on the cubic feet per minute (CFMs) the tools and appliances use will determine the size of the compressor and storage capacity that will be needed.

 The Wind Compressor will need to be mounted on a substantial tower base that will allow the unit to be serviced annually.
 The tower base could be an existing water windmill tower, part of an old communications tower, or a 6” pipe tower with a gin pole for tip over servicing, secured with guy wires.

 Google “Building Wind Turbine Towers” to find information and plans on building towers.